 While the last year-and-a-half has been worse than any cancer experience I've had to date, my consolation prize when looking backward is knowing that a new life exists because of me.
 I may have lost a baby, but someone else gained for my loss.
 Not just one family either....

 Another family I encountered in fall as a result of having to move because of things like arrows careening into my Atlanta home, inspired my new neighbors to try for a family after hearing my story.
-They have the same age difference as my #Twin and I. Their child will be born, if not on my birthday, very close to it.
+Their child will be born, if not on my birthday, very close to it.
 I had just delivered my infamous red velvet cupcakes to them for Halloween, including an edible sugar skull.
 Apparently, my cooking helped increase the happiness factor as well.

 Though my losses are formidable at this point, two more lives were created from the ashes of my old life with my #Twin.
 Maybe I haven't yet risen up in a blaze of glory like the mythological Phoenix, but two totally new people have.
 Just can't beat that positive energy...it opens doors you didn't even know were there.